supercooldave/supercooldave.github.io/2018/STS/deliverables.md

 and put things into place later; the deliverables force you to do this writing.

 Anything that refers to code (methods, .php files) usually belongs in an appendix.
-Also extensive screen shots or use case diagrams belong in an appendix.
+Also extensive screen shots or use-case diagrams belong in an appendix.

+**For smaller groups, feel free to scale down whichever aspects are less interesting for you.
+For instance, if Security is not especially important for your app, describe why in a few lines.**

 * **Abstract**
 * **Table of contents**